A graphic odyssey

 Born 1928 in Groningen, a small but culturally vibrant city in the north of Holland, Wim Crouwel was the son of a block-maker, within the printing trade.
-As a child Crouwel was captivated by the austere beauty of electricity pylons, railway yards and overhead cables.
-A visit to the circus would be spent examining the construction of the big-top rather than the lions, at one stage, behind his futuristic silver painted bedroom door, he built a scaled down circus tent.
+As a child, Crouwel was captivated by the austere beauty of electricity pylons, railway yards and overhead cables.
+A visit to the circus would be spent examining the construction of the big-top rather than the lions.
+At one stage, behind his futuristic silver-painted bedroom door, he built a scaled down circus tent.
 His education began at the Minerva Academy, Groningen where he studied fine art.
-The Academy was still focussed on arts and crafts-based techniques at this point, Crouwel however found inspiration in the concrete, glass and steel of what was one the first modernist buildings in the Netherlands.
+The Academy was still focussed on arts and crafts-based techniques at this point, but Crouwel found inspiration in the concrete, glass and steel of what was one the first modernist buildings in the Netherlands.
 This was the beginning of a life-long passion for architecture.

-In 1951, after two years of military service, Crouwel moved to Amsterdam, it was at this point he chose to pursue a career in applied art as it offered more security than fine art.
+In 1951, after two years of military service, Crouwel moved to Amsterdam.
+It was at this point that he chose to pursue a career in applied art as it offered more security than fine art.
 Crouwel began his career in design as an exhibition designer.
 Through collaborating with designers with different disciplines he diversified his practice, giving him a platform to work on a larger scale.
 He began working for an exhibition company, Enderberg, learning from the designer Dick Ellfers.
-He then set up his own studio with the interior designer Kho Liang Ie. Through attending evening classes at the Academy for Applied Arts he learnt the principles of typography through his tutor, Charles Jongejans, who also exposed him to modernist graphic design for the first time.
-As a graphic designer, Crouwel established a consistent and distinctive visual language creating striking design solutions for a range of clients.
+He then set up his own studio with the interior designer Kho Liang Ie. Through attending evening classes at the Academy for Applied Arts, he learnt the principles of typography through his tutor, Charles Jongejans, who also exposed him to modernist graphic design for the first time.
+As a graphic designer, Crouwel established a consistent and distinctive visual language, creating striking design solutions for a range of clients.

 VAN ABBEMUSEUM, EINDHOVEN